 liver or kidney disease;

 problems with your gallbladder, pancreas, or thyroid.

-Methadone can pass into breast milk and may cause breathing problems or addiction and withdrawal symptoms in a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Do not breast-feed.
+Methadone can pass into breast milk and cause drowsiness, breathing problems, or death in a nursing baby.

-How should I use Methadose (methadone)?
+How should I use Methadose?

-Methadone may be habit-forming, even at regular doses.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICATION CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away methadone is against the law.
+Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medication in a place where others cannot get to it.
+Selling or giving away opioid medicine is against the law.

 What happens if I miss a dose?

 If you take Methadose for pain: Take the missed dose as soon as you remember, then take your next dose 8 to 12 hours later.

 If you take Methadose for drug addiction: Take your missed dose the next day at the regular time.
 If you miss your doses for longer than 3 days in a row, call your doctor for instructions.
 You may need to restart this medicine at a lower dose.